Characterizations of Toric Varieties via Polarized Endomorphisms

-A surjective endomorphism $f : X \to X$ is {\it polarized}, if there is an ample Cartier divisor $H$ such that $f^{\ast}H \sim qH$ (linear equivalence) for some integer $q>1$.
-See \cite{Zsw} for the conjectures on polarised endomorphisms.
+A surjective endomorphism $f : X \to X$ is {\it polarized}, if there is an ample Cartier divisor $H$ on $X$ such that we have $f^{\ast}H \sim qH$ (linear equivalence) for some integer $q>1$.
+See \cite{Zsw} for some conjectures on polarised endomorphisms.

-$X$ is said to be {\it toric} or a {\it toric variety} if $X$ contains an algebraic torus $T = (k^*)^n$ as an (affine) open dense subset such that the natural multiplication action of $T$ on itself extends to an action on the whole variety $X$.
-In this case, let $D=X\backslash T$ which is a divisor; the pair $(X,D)$ is said to be a {\it toric pair}.
+The variety $X$ is said to be {\it toric} or a {\it toric variety} if $X$ contains an algebraic torus $T = (k^*)^n$ as an (affine) open dense subset such that the natural multiplication action of $T$ on itself extends to an action on the whole variety $X$.
+In this case, let $D:=X\backslash T$, which is a divisor; the pair $(X,D)$ is said to be a {\it toric pair}.

 We observe that a toric variety (e.g. the projective space) has lots of symmetries.
-The purpose of this short paper is to use the symmetries to characterize toric pairs.
+The purpose of this short paper is to use symmetries to characterize toric pairs.

-We first give a characterization of toric varieties via polarized endomorphisms and linear group actions.
+We first give a characterization of toric varieties via polarized endomorphisms and linear algebraic group actions.
+Let $G$ be a linear algebraic group acting on $X$.
+We say $X$ is {\it $G$-almost homogeneous} if there exists an open dense $G$-orbit in $X$.

-\begin{theorem} Let $X$ be a normal projective variety and $f:X\to X$ a polarized endomorphism such that: \begin{itemize} \item[(i)] $X$ is $G$-almost homogeneous with $G$ being a linear algebraic group, i.e., a $G$-orbit $U$ is Zariski-dense open in $X$, \item[(ii)] $K_X+D$ is $\Q$-Cartier, where $D$ is the codimension-$1$ part of $X \setminus U$, and \item[(iii)] $f$ is $G$-equivariant in the sense: there is a surjective homomorphism $\varphi: G \to G$ such that $f\circ g=\varphi(g)\circ f$ for all $g$ in $G$. \end{itemize} Then $(X, D)$ is a toric pair. \end{theorem}
+\begin{theorem} Let $f:X\to X$ be a polarized endomorphism of a $G$-almost homogeneous normal projective variety $X$ with $G$ being a linear algebraic group.
+Assume further the following conditions. \begin{itemize} \item[(i)] Let $U$ be the open dense $G$-orbit in $X$ and $D$ the codimension-$1$ part of $X \setminus U$.
+The Weil divisor $K_X+D$ is $\Q$-Cartier. \item[(ii)] The endomorphism $f$ is $G$-equivariant in the sense: there is a surjective homomorphism $\varphi: G \to G$ such that $f\circ g=\varphi(g)\circ f$ for all $g$ in $G$. \end{itemize} Then $(X, D)$ is a toric pair. \end{theorem}